-Regenerative treatments for knee pain has the potential to provide relief to millions of people around the world.
+Stem Cells Therapy for Knee Pain and Regenerative treatments for knee pain has the potential to provide relief to millions of people around the world.
 Considering the daily load carried by our legs, chronic knee pain can severely limit mobility, thus substantially reducing your quality of life.
 Anti-inflammatory medications can control the pain, however somewhat but do not cure the problem and are not for long-term use as they carry serious side effects including kidney failure.

 In the adult body, stem cells keep tissue healthy and replace damaged and dying cells.
 Stem cells are present in all of us and they act like a repair system for injured areas.
 However, with increased age, sometimes the optimum amounts of stem cells cannot be delivered to the injured area.
 The goal of stem cell therapy is to amplify the natural repair system of the patient’s body.
 Stem cells act like a template that can turn into a variety of cells you may need.
 They can develop into cartilage, bone, fat, and other kinds of connective tissues.